Claim Evaluation Tools

-Multiple-choice questions in the Claim Evaluation Tools database are currently available in several languages, including: Chinese, English, German, Luganda, Norwegian, and Spanish.
+Multiple-choice questions in the Claim Evaluation Tools item bank are currently available in several languages, including: Chinese, English, German, Luganda, Norwegian, and Spanish.

 Contact us if you would like to receive a test that can be used to assess the ability of children to apply the 12 concepts covered in the primary school resources.

 Contribute to translation or validation?